ydb-platform/ydb/ydb/docs/en/core/troubleshooting/_includes/system_views/notes.md

-## Notes
+{% note info %}

-Please keep in mind that load caused by accessing system views is more analytical in nature, and therefore making frequent queries to them in large DBs will consume a lot of system resources.
-A load of about 1-2 rps is quite acceptable.
+Loads caused by accessing system views are more analytical in nature.
+Making frequent queries to them in large DBs will consume a lot of system resources.
+The recommended load is no more than 1-2 RPS.

+{% endnote %}